How to configure QNAP 4.2.1 NAS

 7.6 Enable "Allow other network devices in the same subnet to connect to the VPN through the NAS".

-8. You will now need to connect to your QNAP disk station using SSH tunnel.
-For that you can use Putty, WinSCP (Windows) or Terminal (Mac OS X, Linux).
-In our cases we will be using Putty client for Windows (You can download Putty here ).
+8. You will now need to connect to your QNAP disk station using an SSH tunnel.
+For that, you can use PuTTY, WinSCP (Windows), or Terminal (Mac OS X, Linux).
+In our cases, we will use the PuTTY client for Windows (you can download PuTTY from the official PuTTY download page).

 In the "Host Name (or IP address)" field enter the local IP address of your QNAP (in our case, 192.168.1.60) and click "Open".